Frequently asked questions

 - Minor – up to $500 for small-scale events for a confined or private audience.

 This year, grants are being administered through an online grants management system called SmartyGrants.
 SmartyGrants will be used for grant application, assessment, and acquittal forms.
-Ensure that you only use the SmartyGrants links provided on the grant applications page.

 All grant applications have been assessed by an industry panel led by WestCycle, followed by an independent assessment panel, and successful recipients have been notified in writing.
 View the successful applicants page the successful grant recipient’s page.